-While our principal exploration properties are located in Canada, we continue to hold properties in Mexico.
+While our principal exploration properties are located in Canada, we continue to hold properties in Mexico and one property in the US.
 Our operations in Mexico or in other countries we determine to operate in may be exposed to various levels of political, economic, and other risks and uncertainties depending on the country or countries in which we operate.
 These risks and uncertainties include, but are not limited to, terrorism; hostage taking; military repression; fluctuations in currency exchange rates; high rates of inflation or deflation; labour unrest; the risks of civil unrest; expropriation and nationalization; renegotiation or nullification of existing concessions, licenses, permits and contracts; illegal mining; changes in taxation policies; restrictions on foreign exchange and repatriation; and changing governments, political conditions, currency controls, and governmental regulations that favour or require the awarding of contracts to local contractors, or require foreign contractors to employ citizens of, or purchase supplies from, a particular jurisdiction.

 Future political and economic conditions may result in a government adopting different policies with respect to foreign development and ownership of mineral resources.
 Any changes in policy may result in changes in laws affecting ownership of assets, foreign investment, taxation, rates of exchange, resource sales, environmental protection, labour relations, price controls, repatriation of income, and return of capital, which may affect both the ability to undertake exploration and development activities in respect of future properties in the manner currently contemplated, as well as our ability to continue to explore, develop, and operate those properties to which we have rights relating to exploration, development, and operations.
+In addition, as a result of the COVID-19 crisis international travel has been greatly reduced and we may need to rely on local representatives with respect to foreign operations.
+Such representatives may not have the skill or knowledge of our regular personnel.